ru-corporate/data-rosstat-boo-2013/DEV.md

 Minor:
 - add int() in DATACOLS and change tests
 - new columns for cash_out and form balances
-- use config or class Folder in config.py
+- use config or class Folder in config.py + assemble new Folder class + test [os.path.exists(d) d for d in Folder.paths]

 Slicing:
 - test right companies as largest